-Is America bent over serving the interests of weapon makers through politicians who have cloaked colonialism, imperialism (see U.S. Companies Get Slice of Iraq’s Oil Pie), and geo-politics with the lofty ideals of democracy?
-Or is there a true desire for peace and religious freedom in The Middle East?
+One of America’s largest exports is weapons and politicians funded by military industrial complex are often bent over serving the interests of their donors while cloaking policies of colonialism, and imperialism (see U.S. Companies Get Slice of Iraq’s Oil Pie) with the lofty ideals of “spreading democracy”.
+Is there a true desire for peace and religious freedom in The Middle East and is it represented anywhere in our current political landscape?

-Ben Irwin, an Episcopalian Scholar, has elucidated the contradiction that few evangelicals, Americans, or Israeli leaders are willing to accept:
+Ben Irwin, an Episcopalian Scholar, has elucidated the contradiction that many evangelicals, Americans, and Israeli leaders overlook:

 “If Israel today is entitled to the covenant blessings spoken by the Old Testament, what about their covenant obligations?